illmade-knight/go-routing-service/README.md

 * **Efficient Web Client Notifications**: Leverages the real-time delivery bus to notify offline web clients, avoiding the complexity of browser push services for a more efficient in-app notification experience.
 * **Configuration-Driven**: A single entrypoint uses an embedded config.yaml and environment variables to wire up dependencies for different environments.
 * **Selectable Backends**: The PresenceCache can be configured to use Redis, Firestore, or an in-memory store.
-* **Secure & Standardized**: Hardened against sender spoofing and uses centralized JWT authentication and configurable CORS policies.
+* **Secure & Standardized**: Hardened against sender spoofing and uses centralized, asymmetric (RS256) JWT authentication and configurable CORS policies.
 * **Resilient**: Utilizes Dead-Letter Queues (DLQs) to handle "poison pill" messages and prevent pipeline blockage.

 ### **Configuration**